iAJTin/iEEDID/README.txt

 · Added
   -----

-    - Added support for MacOS
+    - Added support for MacOS (Tested on macOS Catalina Version 10.15.7)

-    - Added support for CEA blocks
+    - Added support for CEA blocks (In progres...)

     - Added EEDID.Instance static property for gets all available EEDID structures for current system